 I know a couple of dive sites where these wrasses will swim under the boat and check out all the dives.
 They rarely swim away as long as you do not chase them.
 Sha’ab Claudia in the Southern Red Sea is one of these sites.
 I always try to visit it during my Southern Red Sea photo workshops.
 Normally I get the best results at the beginning or at the end of the dive.
 It pays to be very patient.
 When you spot the wrasse, do not swim towards it, let curiosity work and wait for the Napoleon to come and check you out.

 Never, ever feed the marine life to “encourage” them to come closer.

 When the fish approach, try to position yourself so the reef is behind you.
 This will allow you to shoot with the blue water behind the fish and help you to isolate your subject.

 Now think about composition.
 The below shot has a good, clean background, but the side on shot is not very attractive or appealing.
-Use the curiosity of the fish to get as close as possible and try to capture the inquisitive eyes.
-Try to capture the images when the fish is swimming to you, a face on shot is always much more interesting.
+Is more an ID picture.
+Use the fish curiosity to get as close as possible.
+Try to capture the inquisitive eyes.
+If possible take the photo when the fish is swimming to you.
+A face on shot is always much more interesting.

 If you do not have strobes, try to shoot when the sun is high.
 Stay as shallow as possible to ensure the best possible light and colors, try to keep the sun behind to get the most of the light on your subject and try to use a slight downwards angle.
 I know most of the time I recommend to shoot upwards but in these situations, the bright sun will more likely overexpose the background.